 The first and second laws of thermodynamics.
 Clapeyron relation, availability concepts and analysis, equations of state, non-reacting mixtures and thermodynamics of chemical reactions.

 MENG 579, 579D, Advanced Heat Transfer, 3 cr, 3 cl hrs

-Covers analytical and numerical techniques in conduction, convection, radiation with emphasis on combined heat transfer.
+Prerequisites: ES 350 or consent of the instructor Covers analytical and numerical techniques in conduction, convection, radiation with emphasis on combined heat transfer.